InsightDI/BackMeUpBIAD/Lab1.md

 In this module, you will create and run a bot using the predefined templates provided to Visual Studio.

 ### Exercise 1: Create Basic EchoBot

+The basic EchoBot provides developers with a working bot without needing to write any code.
+We are using this template so that we can see the interaction between the Bot Emulator and the bot application.

 #### L1M2E1 Step 1